presentco/present-rpc/iOS/present-rpc-example/README.md

 # Present RPC iOS Client Example

-##  Install the protobuffer compiler
+##  Install the Protocol Buffer compiler

 Note: the generated file is included in this repository so this step is unnecessary if you just want to try the code.